practicalli/clojure/docs/testing/unit-testing/index.md

 The CLI approach is also more robust for longer running tests than running within an editor.

-> ####HINT::Avoid stale tests
+!!!
+WARNING "Avoid stale tests"
-> Running tests via a command line test runner will never experience stale tests, as long as all relevant changes are saved to the source code files.
+    Running tests via a command line test runner will never experience stale tests, as long as all relevant changes are saved to the source code files.

 ## Run tests in the REPL